refraction-ray/general-notes/lectures/ML in a Nutshell.md

 See [this review](http://www.cs.cmu.edu/~rsalakhu/papers/annrev.pdf) for a detailed description and somewhat rigorous proof of common deep structures for RBM family (DBN and DBM).

-* deep RBM
+* deep restricted Boltzmann networks

 Stack several RBMs with conditional probabilities between neighbor layers the same as RBM (unidirection, instead of bidirection in DBM).
 The Gibbs sampling in this model is down to up to down loop updates.
 See [the paper](https://arxiv.org/pdf/1611.07917.pdf) for details.

-The key to distinguish all the deep generalization of RBM is see the condition probabilities: forward sigmoid (DBN); sigmoid from layers on both two sides (DBM); sigmoid from layers on either two sides (DRBM).
+The key to distinguish all the deep generalization of RBM is see the condition probabilities: forward sigmoid (DBN); sigmoid from layers on both two sides (DBM); sigmoid from layers on either two sides (DRBN).
 In other words, the intrinsic differences between these models are the definition of joint probabilities: after all, these models are all probability graphical models.
 The joint probability of DBM is defined by statistical weight from energy, which is typical of a undirected graph.
 On the other hand, the joint probability of DBN is defined as a top layer RBM distribution producting sequential condition probabilities in sigmoid form.
 The logic to understand DBN is: the starting point of DBN is the definition of this joint probability distribution while the layerwise training is a natural result of the probability definition (one can show the training is consistent with the definition by constructing infinite sigmoid belief netwrok and consider so called **complementary priors**, see [original paper](http://www.cs.toronto.edu/~fritz/absps/ncfast.pdf) by Hinton).
-The joint distribution of DRBM is involved though it can be taken as an undirected graph (as far as I know, there is no work giving such joint probability).
+The joint distribution of DRBN is involved though it can be taken as an undirected graph (as far as I know, there is no work giving such joint probability).

-Or one can distinguish them by generator behavior: Gibbs sampling within top layers and forward sigmoid to the end (DBN); alternating update visible and hidden layers (RBM); alternating update between even and odd layers (DBM); layerwise up-down loop update (DRBM).
+Or one can distinguish them by generator behavior: Gibbs sampling within top layers and forward sigmoid to the end (DBN); alternating update visible and hidden layers (RBM); alternating update between even and odd layers (DBM); layerwise up-down loop update (DRBN).

 As for unsupervised training algorithm: DBN is trained layer wise as RBM.
-DBM and DRBM is trained as RBM as a whole.
-Model average is achieved by CD-k (DBM is updated alternating odd and even layer, while DRBM is updated with down-up-down sequence layerwise.)
-Data average is also achieved by MCMC (more involved than ordinary RBM):  fixed visible layer to run the Gibbs sampling alternatively for odd and even layers until equilibrium (DBM); from visible layer update layerwise to the top layer (DRBM).
+DBM and DRBN is trained as RBM as a whole.
+Model average is achieved by CD-k (DBM is updated alternating odd and even layer, while DRBN is updated with down-up-down sequence layerwise.)
+Data average is also achieved by MCMC (more involved than ordinary RBM):  fixed visible layer to run the Gibbs sampling alternatively for odd and even layers until equilibrium (DBM); from visible layer update layerwise to the top layer (DRBN).

 To summarize in a higher level, the implementation of directed and undirected graph models in the language of NN are sigmoid belief net and restricted Boltzmann machines respectively.
 For sigmoid belief net, people invent so called **wake-sleep algorithm** (train two set of weights respectively in the two phases) by the ansatz the (wrong) posterior distribution of latent variables are independent.
 This algorithm has lots of drawbacks including mode-averaging.
 Suprisingly, when people study stacked RBM, they find the so called deep belief net model is just the same with sigmoid belief net except the top RBM structure (hybrid model).
 One could further improve the accuracy of DBN by a fine-tuning with a variation of wake-sleep algorithm globally.